 Schematic Irrigation can play a vital role in your site design.
 Before you even begin your design process, our Schematic Irrigation tool can help give you confidence that you can meet your design parameters.
-It can also help you inform your client or agency where your design is headed and what the flow and pressure requirements will be – all in an extremely quick process.
-Schematic Irrigation areas (also known as zones) help you develop a general idea of the flow totals that will be required for specific areas of your irrigation design.
+It can also help you inform your client or agency where your plan is headed and what the flow and pressure requirements will be – all in an extremely quick process.
+Schematic Irrigation areas (also known as zones) help you develop a general idea of the flow totals that will be required for specific portions of your irrigation system.

 Schematic Irrigation Overview

 Our Schematic Irrigation tool now shares a docked palette with our Circuiting tool.

 For an overview of the updates we made to Schematic Irrigation in 2021, see our "What's New – Schematic Irrigation" video, linked to the right.